mttdr/sdv-streamlined-quality/CONTRIBUTING.md

 You're welcome to do pull requests. :)

-But bear in mind that these are my first ever C# project, and as such I only have a basic understanding of its various features and quirks.
+But bear in mind that these are my first ever C# projects, and as such I only have a basic understanding of its various features and quirks.
 So I would appreciate if you could add some details how your code works and what it does, so I can better understand what you did.
 Thanks!

 # Building

+## Using .NET Core

 Open the terminal in the project folder and type:
 - `cd ModName` - Select the mod to build
 - `dotnet restore` - Install dependencies
 - `msbuild` - Build the mod

+## MonoDevelop

+Apparently this setup is not compatible with MonoDevelop out-of-the-box.
+You could do the following:
+- Create a new project in MonoDevelop
+- Copy-paste the `manifest.json` and `src` folder into the project
+- Add NuGet packages: `Microsoft.Net.Compilers v3.3.1`, `Pathoschild.Stardew.ModBuildConfig v3.2.2`

 # VSCode